Our family Christmas at Bluestone National Park

 And, this is besides the Kingdom of the Elves: Rescue Rudolph (an hours guided adventure around a series of magical rooms) that is included in all breaks booked now (and taken) until January 2017.

 I also remember Children’s Hour – where each evening from 5-6pm there’s a free session for kids includes singing, dancing, and other kid-friendly crafts.
 For December and January these are of course are all Christmas and winter themed with light shows, Elf parties and games.
+All of this makes Christmas at Bluestone National Park magical.

 This hour also means we can sit back watch on and enjoy a glass of something cold – and more so this year as Miss M is a little older.
 Although, be warned there is a little adult participation involved!
 Which I’m now over the embarrassment of – having kids really changes you!